jaxcksn/jaxcksn/README.md

 # Howdy, My Name is Jackson 🤠

 First of all, welcome to my Github.
 I'm a senior at Texas Tech University working on a Computer Science degree and studying to become a software engineer.
+I'm also a part time software developer for Tyler Technologies!

 My favorite language/technology to work with is Javascript, React and React Native but I also know how to write in C, Java, Python and some Assembly.
 I also do some graphic design work on the side, including UI design.